brett8883/DJI_Super-Patcher/Readme.md

 Enable Gallileo satellite reception.

-Significantly reduced yaw movement limit (yaw speed) in Cinematic Mode (can be undone in DJI Go 4 or Assistant 1.1.2)
+Enable setting yaw speed to as low as 1 degree per second in any mode using Assistant 2 1.1.2 in debug mode or with DJI Go 4 in normal and cinematic mode to get much smoother and slower cinematic pans.
+I perfer sport at 30 degrees per second, avoid mode at 28 d/s cinematic and tripod mode at 3 d/s

 Extends the parameter range that yaw movement limit can be set for normal mode, avoid mode, sport mode, cinematic mode, and tripod mode, in Assistant 1.1.2 by the user.